Branč

 Branč (Berencs) is a village and municipality in the Nitra District in western Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1156.

 Geography

 The village lies at an altitude of 137 metres and covers an area of 13.808 km².
 It has a population of about 2,070 people.

+Population

 Ethnicity

-The village is approximately 69% Slovak and 31% Magyar.
+The village is approximately 83% Slovak and 14% Hungarian.

 Facilities

 The village has a public library, DVD rental store and football pitch.